Zippo Manufacturing Co. v. Zippo Dot Com, Inc.: Background

-Zippo Manufacturing filed a complaint in its own Pennsylvania district court against Zippo.com, alleging trademark dilution, trademark infringement, and false designation under the Lanham Act and state law trademark dilution statutes.
+Zippo Manufacturing filed a complaint in its own Pennsylvania district court against Zippo.com, alleging trademark dilution, trademark infringement, and false designation under the Lanham Act and state trademark dilution statutes.
 Zippo.com countered that the Pennsylvania court did not have personal jurisdiction over them because the company had no minimum contacts in Pennsylvania, and moved for the case to be dismissed.

 Zippo.com's contacts with any user in Pennsylvania occurred exclusively over the Internet, and its online content was as visible for all Internet users as it was for those in Pennsylvania.
-That company did not maintain any offices, employees or agents in Pennsylvania.
+That company did not maintain any offices, employees, or agents in Pennsylvania.
 However, Zippo.com had approximately 140,000 paying subscribers worldwide, and about two percent (3,000) of those were Pennsylvania residents.
 Zippo.com had entered into agreements with seven Internet access providers in Pennsylvania to permit their subscribers to access its USENET database, including two providers within the Western District of Pennsylvania.

-"Sliding Scale" test for Internet jurisdiction
+"Sliding scale" test for Internet jurisdiction

 The court established a three-prong test for determining whether a court has jurisdiction over a website, with a sliding scale of minimum contacts in a territory outside that of the site's origin.
 Under the sliding scale, "the likelihood that personal jurisdiction can be constitutionally exercised is directly proportionate to the nature and quality of the commercial activity that an entity conducts over the Internet."

 At the "strong" end of the scale is a defendant that clearly does business over the Internet, via a website that is visible for users in other territories, with contracts or other agreements in which "foreign" users consent to receiving the content and conducting business.
 At the "weak" end of the scale is a passive website that merely posts text with no opportunity for interactivity or business transactions.
 That type of website does not establish personal jurisdiction in other territories, but any website that does more and approaches the other end of the sliding scale has established enough contacts in the "foreign" territory to establish personal jurisdiction for that territory's courts.
-Thus, personal jurisdiction is more likely with an increase of interactivity at the website in question.
+Thus, personal jurisdiction is more likely with increasing interactivity at the website in question.

 Opinion

 The Court stated that Zippo.com had established business contacts with enough subscribers in Pennsylvania to allow personal jurisdiction, so Pennsylvania courts could hold hearings and issue opinions in disputes concerning that website.
 Thus, the District Court denied Zippo.com's motion to dismiss the suit, enabling a full trial for the manufacturing company's trademark claim.
 Zippo.com settled the case in December 1998, on confidential terms, before the trademark dispute could go to trial.
-The "zippo.com" domain name and related domain names were returned to the ownership of the manufacturing company.
+The "zippo.com" domain name and related domain names were transferred to the ownership of the manufacturing company.